xdenisx/smrt_experiments/README.md

  git clone https://github.com/xdenisx/smrt_cut.git
 ```

-In the following code, an example of the SMRT initialization with a dictonary ``model_parameters`` comprising solid fresh ice without snowpack is shown:
+In the following code, an example of the SMRT initialization with a dictonary ``model_parameters`` comprising fresh ice without snowpack is shown:

 ```python
 from SMRTtools import SMRTtools